 Another factor to consider is that not all fats are created equal.
 Some studies have specifically examined consumption of saturated fat (the cholesterol-raising kind of fat usually found in animal products like meat and dairy) versus the “good for you” monounsaturated fats (found in olive oil and nuts), with clearer results.
 Saturated fat seems to be linked more closely to breast cancer than fat overall, although we don’t know exactly why just yet.

 One particularly worrisome fat that women should be wary of is the kind found in full-fat dairy products like cheese, ice cream, and whole milk.
 In March 2013, one very specific study found that eating high-fat dairy was associated with a higher risk of death after breast cancer diagnosis.
-The researchers believed that this was due to the hormones found in milk fat, and the role that estrogen appears to play in the development and reoccurrence of breast cancer.
+The researchers believed that this was due to the A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. found in milk fat, and the role that estrogen appears to play in the development and reoccurrence of breast cancer.
 Low-fat dairy like skim milk or fat-free yogurt, with most of that hormone-laced fat removed, had no effect.

-While more research is needed across the board when it comes to fat and breast cancer, the evidence appears to be growing that dietary fat is a risk factor.
+While more research is needed across the board when it comes to fat and breast cancer, the evidence appears to be growing that dietary fat is a Anything that increases or decreases a person’s chance of developing a disease..
 It’s clear that women who have previously had breast cancer should avoid full-fat dairy, and all women should avoid excess saturated fat—beyond its proposed link to breast cancer, we already know saturated fat can lead to high cholesterol and heart disease.
 And while the jury is still out on how high-fat diets overall relate to breast cancer, we know that obesity is a definite risk factor… and for most women, avoiding a fat-laden diet is one important part of maintaining a healthy weight.

 What Should You Do?